Cheap Alternatives to Hotels: Save Money On Lodging!

 - Be sure to pay attention to the promotion details because it’s common place for banks to offer a few thousand extra points for adding an additional user on your newly obtained credit card.

 Tip: We use our Hilton Ascend American Express for everyday purchase to earn points towards free nights at Hilton!
 Use our link and we'll both get a bonus!
 You'll earn 75,000 Bonus Points after you spend $2,000 or more in purchases with your new Card within the first 3 months of Card Membership and an additional 25,000 Bonus Points after you make an additional $1,000 in purchases with your new Card within your first 6 months.

 If you’re able to accumulate points at multiple hotel brands, you’ll have options that’ll allow you to choose the room with the best value.
-Is Marriott only offering category four redemptions in Liverpool?
-No problem, Starwood has a category 2 available!
+Is Marriott only offering category four redemptions at your destination?
+No problem, Hilton has a category 2 available!
 Choice is key to savings.

 When we were growing up couch surfing was something you did on a friend’s couch when you had nowhere else to go.
 Now, couch surfing is part of the shared economy living.
 As described on their site, “Couchsurfers share their lives with the people they encounter, fostering cultural exchange and mutual respect.”
 This isn’t for the timid, but it’s something we’ve been doing for years.
 It’s a way of meeting new people and immersing yourself in the local community.
 As we read on a couch surfing profile, ‘if you’re up for 5 seconds of awkwardness, then you’ll get hours of awesomeness’.